 The Student Community Center is the hub and focal point for campus social activities and provides dining and recreational spaces for students, faculty, staff, and community members for meeting, eating, and socializing.
 On the ground floor of the Student Community Center is the dining room, with its open-air ceiling into the first floor, which houses the campus bookstore, Lions' Lair snack shop, convenience store, large lounge area, and a series of meeting rooms.
-The Student Activity Building houses the offices of Student Services, Student Involvement, Greek Life, Multi-cultural Affairs, and Student Government as well as other student organizations on the first floor.
-The second floor hosts the Center for Student Success (Leadership Development, Veteran Student Support Services, Multicultural and International Student Services, and the Center for Values, Leadership and Service) and Academic Student Support Services, which includes the Learning Resource Center and the Office of Disability Services.
+The Student Activity Building houses the offices of Student Affairs, Student Involvement, Greek Life, Multicultural and International Student Affairs, and Student Government as well as other student organizations on the first floor.
+The second floor hosts the Center for Student Success (Leadership Development, Veteran Student Support Services, Multicultural and International Student Affairs, and the Center for Values, Leadership and Service) and the Career Planning Department.
 The Clock Tower houses a small multifunctional room used for small-group liturgies.
 Connecting these three buildings is a beautiful open-air plaza.